-Working out what belt ratio is available for your frame
+Working out what belt ratio to use

 You will need to use the Gates calculator in order to work out what chainrings and cogs are available for your frame.
 It all depends on your chainstay length.

-If you are using the Centertrack kit and horizontal dropouts, you must have a minimum of 10mm left in the dropout before the Belt is tensioned.
+As mentioned above, if you are using the Centertrack kit and horizontal dropouts, you must have a minimum of 10mm left in the dropout before the Belt is tensioned.
 This space is required to get the belt onto the chainring.
 Eg. If your chainstay is adjustable between 420-440mm, you must have your belt taut between 430-440mm.

 Belt Drive and Tandems

 It is possible to use Gates Carbon Drive as a timing belt.
 This will save you about 250g over a chain and chainrings.
 In order for Carbon Drive to work on your tandem, the frames boom tube must be 724mm between bottom brackets and you will need to use 130bcd cranks.
-It is possible to run Carbon Drive on both the drive and non-drive side of your tandem.
+It is possible to run belts on both the drive and non-drive side of your tandem.